devdicated/exekutor/README.md

 #### Options

-`--help`: Show the help message.
+- `--help` – Show the help message.

-`--identifier=arg`: The identifier for this worker.
+- `--identifier=arg` – The identifier for this worker.
 This identifier is shown in the process name and the connection name.

-`--pidfile=path`: The path to the PID file for a daemonized worker.
+- `--pidfile=path` – The path to the PID file for a daemonized worker.

-`--configfile=path`: The path to the YAML configfile.
+- `--configfile=path` – The path to the YAML configfile.

-`--daemonize`: Whether to daemonize the worker.
+- `--daemonize` – Whether to daemonize the worker.

-`--env`: The Rails environment to load.
+- `--env` – The Rails environment to load.

-`--poll_interval`: The poll interval for this worker.
+- `--poll_interval` – The poll interval for this worker.

-`--max_threads`: The maximum execution threads for this worker.
+- `--max_threads` – The maximum execution threads for this worker.

-`--queue`: The queue to work off.
+- `--queue` – The queue to work off.
 Can be specified multiple times.

 ### Stop